-Highly recommended cold storage wallet, give you security, ability to backups offline and highly recommended by the community.
+Highly recommended cold storage wallet, give you security, and the ability to backups offline and is highly recommended by the community.

 Hot wallets are described as types of online wallets usually found in mobile applications that work well for people who want to have the convenience of access to their funds anytime and anywhere with an internet connection.

 Note - never store high bitcoin amounts in online wallets as these are more likely to be hacked.
 Use Cold Wallets for that purpose.

 Suits more tech-savvy people who want more features and control.

 Simple, nice, and slick Bitcoin wallet, easy to use, and works on both iOS and Android.

 A website with data and information regarding exchanges in many places.
 Contains information regarding popular ways to buy and purchase bitcoin.